 Millie is back with part 3 of the Real Food on the Road series.
 In Part 1, she shared her overall strategy for planning, preparing and serving real food on 10-day road trip.
 In Part 2, she inspired us with travel-friendly nourishing, real food main dish salads and slaws.
 In this Part 3, you’ll see how the “bucket bread” in Sourdough eCourse and Sourdough A to Z eBook (and other sourdough recipes) came in handy for their trip’s bread needs.
 Thanks again, Millie!

 Nourishing Traditions reports that beet kvass is an “excellent blood tonic, promotes regularity, aids digestion, alkalizes the blood, cleanses the liver and is a good treatment for kidney stones and other ailments.”
 Good stuff!
-I am loving it!
-Each morning, my husband and I have a little shot of it.
-My children aren’t thrilled.
-Yet.
+Learn how to make beet kvass — this recipe includes a no-whey option! [by Wardee Harmon]

 We picked the last of our beets, for this season anyway.
 We have more growing for the fall.
 I don’t remember the variety because they were seeds I bought 6 years ago and never expected to be viable anyway.
 A nice surprise that they really came in!
 This variety is striped and the colors range from pale to deep orange/pink.
 They’re lovely.
 I love to simply roast beets, which is what I demonstrate in this week’s free video.